 If you take your SEO – and users – seriously, you’ll be working on a kick-ass site structure.
-Setting up a decent site structure is rather hard.
-Maintaining a solid site structure if your site is growing is even harder.
-Mistakes are easily made.
+But, setting up a decent site structure can be difficult.
+Maintaining a solid site structure when your site is growing, is even harder.
+It’s easy to overlook something or make a mistake.
 In this post, I will share 5 common site structure mistakes people often make.
 Make sure to avoid all of these!

 #1 Hiding your cornerstones

-Your most important articles – your cornerstones – should not be hidden away.
-Cornerstone articles are the articles that your most proud of, that most clearly reflect the mission of your website.
-Some people forget to link to their most precious articles.
-If an article receives no or few internal links, search engines will find it less easily (as search engines follow links).
+Your most important articles – your cornerstones – shouldn’t be hidden away.
+Cornerstone articles are the articles that you’re most proud of; that most clearly reflect the mission of your website.
+But some people forget to link to their most precious articles.
+That’s not good: if an article receives no or few internal links, search engines will find it less easily (as search engines follow links).
 Google will regard articles with few internal links as less important, and rank them accordingly.

 Ideally, you should be able to navigate to your cornerstone articles in one or two clicks from the homepage.
 Make sure they’re visible for your visitors, so people can easily find them.

 Most importantly, link to those cornerstone articles.
 Don’t forget to mention them in your other blog posts!
-Our internal linking tool can really help you to remember your cornerstones at all times!
+Our internal linking tool can help you to remember your cornerstones at all times.